raspberrypilearning/rpi-python-detect-distance/en/step_1.md

 	ultrasonic.wait_for_out_of_range()
 	```

-- You can call a specific function when an object comes into range or out of range.
+- And you can call a specific function whenever an object comes into range, or out of range.

 ```python
 def do_thing():